davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-series.md

 	<li><a href="/blog/2009/11/requestresponse-service-layer-conclusions/">Conclusions</a></li>
 </ul>

-Update: i've created an <a href="http://code.google.com/p/agatha-rrsl/">open source implementation of the RRSL.
+Update: I've created an <a href="http://code.google.com/p/agatha-rrsl/">open source implementation of the RRSL.